prathamdby/youtube-content-summarizer/README.md

 # YouTube Content Summarizer Bot

-A fast, efficient Telegram bot that provides AI-powered summaries of YouTube videos using Google's Gemini 2.0 Flash Experimental model.
+A fast, efficient Telegram bot that provides AI-powered summaries of YouTube videos using Google's Gemma 3 27B model.
 The bot fetches video transcripts and generates comprehensive summaries, with support for follow-up Q&A.

 ## Features

 - 🎥 **Video Summarization**: Get comprehensive summaries of YouTube videos with metadata
-- 🤖 **AI-Powered**: Uses Google Gemini 2.0 Flash Experimental for high-quality summaries
+- 🤖 **AI-Powered**: Uses Google Gemma 3 27B for high-quality summaries
 - 💬 **Interactive Q&A**: Ask follow-up questions about video content with context awareness
 - ⚡ **Fast Processing**: Async architecture with concurrent request handling
 - 📊 **Rich Metadata**: Extracts video title, duration, uploader, view count, and more